Ekonomi Bölümü Koleksiyonu

 Citation Count: 3

-Housing Prices in a Market Under Years of Constant Transformation: A County-Based Analysis of Istanbul
+Housing Prices in a Market Under Years of Constant Transformation: a County-Based Analysis of Istanbul

 (Cracow Univ Economics, 2020) Ucal, Meltem; Kaplan, Uğur